What is the future of India's #MeToo movement? | DW | 05.03.2021

 "This shows us that women can withstand any pushbacks … That it's not that easy to shut us down and silence our truths," Ramani told DW.

-Like in other places across the world, the #MeToo movement generated discussion in India about sexual harassment at workplaces, particularly in the entertainment and film industries.
+Like in other places across the world, the #MeToo movement generated discussion in India about sexual harassment within the workplace, particularly in the entertainment and film industries.

 As an immediate aftereffect, more women were encouraged to speak up against their harassers, both publicly and anonymously.